 When commercial real estate attorneys, title professionals, and brokers think of due diligence, they think of potential deal-breakers.
-Extensive time and money is typically spent curating and negotiating the Purchase and Sale Agreement (PSA) for the acquisition or disposition of properties.
+Extensive time and money are typically spent curating and negotiating the Purchase and Sale Agreement (PSA) for the acquisition or disposition of properties.
 Once an agreement is reached, the due diligence clock starts ticking.
 That process can be risky, as any challenging items can send the transaction into a spiral.
-One of the fundamental items on the due diligence checklist is to conduct Environmental Due Diligence.
+One of the fundamental items on the due diligence checklist is to conduct environmental due diligence.

 Typically, a lender or fund manager will require an environmental report as a condition for a commercial loan.
-They want assurances that the collateral for the loan minimizes any environmental risks and liabilities.
-To establish a basis for environmental reporting, the American Society of Testing and Materials (ASTM) set forth a national set of guidelines for gathering and reporting any environmental issues for commercial properties.
+Environmental issues can compromise property value, so they want assurances that the collateral for the loan minimizes any environmental risks and liabilities.
+To establish a basis for environmental reporting, ASTM International set forth a national set of guidelines for gathering and reporting any environmental issues for commercial properties.
 The initial phase of reporting is an Environmental Site Assessment that offers a set of unique guidelines for reporting any uncovered Recognized Environmental Conditions (REC).

 Phase II is a subsurface investigation involving advancing borings and collecting samples of the soil and groundwater using heavy equipment.
 Samples are sent to outside independent laboratories for analysis of contamination.
 The results of Phase II assessment reveal the presence of contamination and can determine the necessity for costly remediation.